-Typically, the focus of this blog is DNA and how it can be useful in genealogical pursuits.
-Understanding half-cousins is very important when dealing with DNA; half-cousins typically share about half of the expected amount of DNA than “full” cousins.
+If you did a DNA test, understanding half-cousins is very important.
+Half-cousins typically share about half of the expected amount of DNA than “full” cousins.

 I feel compelled to emphasize that a being “half cousins” to each other doesn’t need to change how two cousins feel about each other or how they navigate their relationship within their own family.
 Even so, it’s a useful term for genealogists(and some scientists) who need to be able to specify which common ancestors a pair of cousins share.